nfroidure/knifecycle/.readme/contents.md

  services, `knifecycle` impeach that while providing an `$injector` service à la Angular to allow accessing existing services references if you really need to;
-- generate Mermaid graphs of the dependency tree.
+- generate Mermaid graphs of the dependency tree;
+- build raw initialization modules to avoid embedding Knifecycle in your builds.

 ## Usage